PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

   - to use GROVE PORT-A of the M5Cardputer for both I2C communication as to read status of the buttons of a mini dualbutton unit;
   - to blink the built-in RGB LED of the StampS3 microcontroller inserted in the M5Cardputer;
   - text feedback on the bottom text line of the display of the M5Cardputer, for example: "MORSE GO" and "MORSE END";
-  - to put to sleep and to awake the display of the M5Cardputer.
+  - to put to sleep and to awake the display of the M5Cardputer;
+  - in hanndle_kbd_input() added: a) display wakeup functionality; b) added key bounce filter.
 ```

 ### master device new functions